 Continuing south, I come to Plaza Constitución.

 Chile had been a rare beacon of stability and democracy for decades in South America.
 The rest of the continent was plagued by dictators and military juntas while Chile had been holding democratic elections since 1932.
-The 1973 coup was one of the most violent events in Chile's history.
+Then the US-backed 1973 coup became one of the most violent events in Chile's history.

 The Palacio de La Moneda, the former mint, was serving as the seat of the President and housed the offices of three cabinet ministers.
 During the military coup d'état on September 11, 1973, the Chilean Army tasked the Chilean Air Force with bombing the palace in parallel with the Army's assault by armor and infantry.Travel in